ericasaywhat/Epidemix/reports/final_report.md

 Figure 4 shows that the CCDF of our Holme-Kim replication matches the CCDF graph of the Facebook dataset well.
 The CCDF of the HK model is also almost a straight line, meaning the distribution obeys a power law, which is a characteristic of scale-free networks.

 ### Detaching Preferential Attachment
 In their experiment, Barabási and Albert find that they must generate scale-free with all three conditions–the initial condition, growth, and preferential attachment–in order to  generate scale-free networks successfully.
 If any of the conditions are removed, their model is no longer scale-free.
-Like Barabási and Albert, we remove conditions from the HK model to find that scale-free, clustered networks can still be generated with the removal of preferential attachment.
+Like Barabási and Albert, we remove conditions from the HK model to find that scale-free, clustered networks can still be generated without preferential attachment.

 In order to produce scale-free, clustered networks without preferential attachment, we extend Holme and Kim's "triad formation" step.
 In Holme and Kim's experiment, there is a special case in which the average number of triads formed per time step is 1, and there is an average of 2 triads per node as well as 2 triads in the initial time step.
 This special case is similar to our model.<sup>4</sup> We modify and optimize the procedure to: